Cerro Catedral: A World-Class Winter Resort in Argentina’s Bona Fide Ski Town

 If you are serious about skiing, or plan to ski a lot consider bringing your own equipment and ski wear to save time and money.

-If you don’t wish to carry it basic equipment rental is available at a reasonable price, but everyone knows that breaking in boots can lead to blisters, so at least consider bringing your boots if possible.
+If you don’t wish to carry it basic equipment rental is available at reasonable prices, but everyone knows that breaking in boots can lead to blisters, so at least consider bringing your boots if possible.

 Since imported items such as clothes and outdoor wear tend to be expensive in Argentina due to import taxes, so there are a few things to remember to pack:

-• High quality mirrored UV-protected googles like these.
-Not only can it be really bright, it can also get hazy on Cerro Catedral, so it’s important to have google that provide good depth perception on the slopes.
+Not only can it be really bright, but it can also get hazy on Cerro Catedral, so it’s important to have goggles that provide good depth perception on the slopes.

 • A good wind-proof ski or snowboard jacket with lots of pockets like these.
 It gets windy and wet in Bariloche so you will want a good wind-breaking, moisture-resistant jacket.